NatronGitHub/NatronGitHub.github.io/README.md

 ### SVGs & Colours In General

-All colours are referenced as both P3 and an sRGB fallback.
+All colour variables are referenced as both P3 and an sRGB fallback.
 Variables can be found and set in `_sass/_global.scss`.

 SVGs can only have their colours set with variables if they exist in the DOM.
 This matters most for SVGs set to our brand colours & 100% white.
 If the SVG is not using these colours _it doesn't have to be embedded!_  Otherwise, it should be.